coreinfrastructure/best-practices-badge/criteria.md

 We do plan to create an "easy on-ramp" for projects using git on GitHub, since that is a common case.

-We do not plan to require active user discussion; some highly mature projects rarely change and thus may have little activity.
+We do not plan to require active user discussion within a project.
+Some highly mature projects rarely change and thus may have little activity.
+We *do*, however, require that the project be responsive if vulnerabilities are reported to the project (see above).

 Future plans